William Shelford

 William ("Bill") Thomas Cornelius Shelford (born 1943) is a Deputy Lieutenant for East Sussex.
 He was the 2009/2010 High Sheriff of East Sussex.
 He was previously the Senior Partner of CMS Cameron McKenna and before that he was a specialist in Property Law.
 He is Chairman of Chailey Heritage School and a Trustee of Chailey Heritage Foundation.

 He was educated at Eton College and Christ Church, Oxford where he studied Law.

-He is the son of Cornelius W. ("Corny") Shelford and has a wife called Annette.